Zen Studios: History

 The company partnered with Valve in mid-2015 to create digital pinball tables based on Valve's games, most notably the Portal table.
 That year, Zen Studios' licensed tables included a table based on Telltale Game's The Walking Dead and another one based on the TV show South Park.
 The new Iron & Steel collection consisted of a table based on CastleStorm and the studio's first wholly original table in three years, Wild West Rampage.

 In early 2016, Zen Studios teamed up with Oculus Rift to create pinball tables in virtual reality.
 Pinball FX2 VR, which features three original table designs from the Zen Studios development team, was released on the Oculus Rift's launch day, March 28, 2016.

 In 2017, Zen Studios released Pinball FX 3, a joint sequel to Pinball FX 2 and Zen Pinball 2 that bridged a prior divide between Microsoft and non-Microsoft platforms that existed between the first two Pinball FX games and the Zen Pinball sub-series, encouraging cross-platform play.
 This sequel features most tables from its two predecessors, as well as new original and licensed tables.
 A year after FX 3 was released, Zen Studios announced that it has recently acquired the rights to develop digital conversions of real-life Bally and Williams pinball tables, a first for the company.
 Zen then went on to release digital Williams pinball tables as premium add-on content for FX 3 in waves, as well as a stand-alone free-to-play app on mobile devices that contained a compilation of such tables.

 At the 2020 Consumer Electronics Show, Zen Studios announced it was working with Tastemakers LLC, the parent company of Arcade1Up, to create 3/4th scale digital pinball tables, allowing the table to support various digital pinball games from Bally and Williams and others in the future.

-In November 2020, Embracer Group announced that they acquired the company through Saber Interactive, which will be the parent company.
+In November 2020, Embracer Group announced that it acquired the company through Saber Interactive, which will be the parent company.
 In March, 2024, Saber was sold to Beacon Interactive, a new company formed by Saber co-founder Matthew Karch.
 Some of the studios under Saber, including Zen Studios, were not included in the sale, though Saber did retain an option to purchase 4A Games and Zen Studios at a later date.
 In September, 2024, Embracer Group announced that it would be retaining ownership of both as direct subsidiaries, following Saber Interactive's early payment of their acquisition debt.